ld4l/bib2bibframe/README.md

 To configure the script, copy example_conf.yml to conf.yml.
 Specify the
 following:

+- **baseuri**: Namespace the Bibframe converter will use to mint URIs; can be overwritten by a runtime option.

+- **catalog**: Catalog URL.
+The catalog is assumed to support use of the .marcxml extension to request marcxml.
+A future update will include marc2marcxml conversion if the catalog doesn't support this.

 - **datadir**: Directory to which MARCXML and Bibframe files are written.
 The application will create this directory if it doesn't already exist.
 Each time the script runs, it will use the current datetime to create a subdirectory of